-D. C. after a visit here.
-Rotaking made it a happy birthday celebration.
-A decortaking made it a happy birthday celebration.
-A decortaking made it a happy birthday celebration.
-California Trip Mr. and Mrs. Clyde Fisher and cousins, the W. E. Insels Father Francis Zimmerer, returned Tuesday from a four- and four children of Gaineson leave after spending three day all-expense paid trip by ville, the Weldon Wylies and and half years as an army jet-liner to Los Angeles Calif. two children of Mesquite and chaplain, the past two years where they were guests of Fal- the former Beth Wylie and in the Pacific Theatre, is as-sisting Father Bede Mitchell They stayed at the Hollywood ter Linda, and the hosts, Mr. in conducting mission ser- Roosevelt Hotel and saw such and Mrs. Stan Wylie and vices here.
-Both local schools sights as Knotts Berry Farm, family. which are excellent and flour- announce May 24 for closing Disneyland, Marineland and ishing organizations testify to date.
-Albert Schilling has apthe Cocoanut Grove and the life and strength the two pendicitis operation.
-Vincent Beachcomers restaurants. moters of piety.
-The young lady with a new bonnet or Paul Revere made George dress would not miss going Washington's first set of false to church for al the world."
+at home on overseas leave, clothing, 30 pounds hospital 5 YEARS AGO April 20, 1956 Muenster's first Girl Scout troop and Brownie troops are organized.
+Burglars try but fail to break in Variety Store.
+Mrs. M. D. Kaderli is elected PTA president.
+Jimmy Harris is third in mile race at North Texas relays.
+Terry Hoedebeck 2. breaks right arm.
+Norma Vogel and Donald Muller marry here.
+Anita Fuhrmann and Cletus Bauer marry at Lindsay.
+Father Louis heads group of ex-students of Subiaco Academy in Doc Morrow, pharmacist at at the dinner were Mrs. T. S. day celebration.
+California Trip Mr. and Mrs. Clyde Fisher and cousins, the W. E. Insels DD Father Francis Zimmerer, returned Tuesday from a four- and four children of Gaineson leave after spending three day all-expense paid trip by ville, the Weldon Wylies and and half years as an army jet-liner to Los Angeles Calif., The NATIONAL CLASSI- chaplain, the past two years where they were guests of Fal- the former Beth Wylie and in the Pacific Theatre, is as- staff Brewing Corporation. her husband and their daughsisting Father Bede Mitchell They stayed at the Hollywood ter Linda, and the hosts, Mr. in conducting mission ser- Roosevelt Hotel and saw such and Mrs. Stan Wylie and vices here.
+Both local schools sights as Knotts Berry Farm, family. announce May 24 for closing Disneyland, Marineland and ishing organizations testify to date.
+Albert Schilling has ap- the Cocoanut Grove and Two running wheels instead of the usual | tor of styling.
+The stylists assume that the four, together with a unique delta shape, vehicle could be stabilized by means of a mark the Gyron as a novel experiment in gyroscope mounted just behind the passenpossible future automotive styling.
+Shown ger compartment.
+Two small outrigger wheels at the rear would retract when the Parochial classes dismiss attending annual weekend above in three views, the full-size dream car gyro was in operation.
+A steering dial bevocabulary because he studied - words, non-Latin students one week for measles epi- reunion.
+La Vern Fuhrmann was developed by Ford Motor Company ad- tween two contoured seats replaces the convanced stylists under the direction of George ventional steering wheel and makes it possi-W. Walker, Ford vice president and direc- ble for the car to be steered from either seat.
+Jeanette Wylie, 4 A family gathering celebrated Jeanette Wylie's birthday Sunday when her parents were hosts in their home at Lewisville.
+The honoree ated cakes.

 American enterprise?
-It's the art of making toeless shoes a fashien instead of a Two running wheels instead of the usual | tor of styling.
-The stylists assume that the four, together with a unique delta shape, vehicle could be stabilized by means of a mark the Gyron as a novel experiment in possible future automotive styling.
-Shown above in three views, the full-size dream car was developed by Ford Motor Company addressed by Ford Motor Co was developed by Ford Motor Company ad- tween two contoured seats replaces the convanced stylists under the direction of George ventional steering wheel and makes it possi-W. Walker, Ford vice president and direc- ble for the car to be steered from either seat.
-Thirty-three years usually onstitute a generation Bill Kathman from here and Mr. and Mrs. W. B. Wylie of with confidence where you see this Emblem Muenster Butane Company Phone III For Better Performance Use a Tankful of CREST GULF every 1000 Miles CONTRACTOR SONIE Ferd's Gulf Station Muenster Why is the Ford Galaxie
+It's the ant of making toeless shoes a fashion instead of a calamity.

+Thirty-three years usually constitute a generation.

+was four years old.
+Those attending took gifts and decor-Present were Jeanette's, grandparents, Mr. and Mrs. Bill Kathman from here and Mr. and Mrs. W. B. Wylie of Gainesville, also uncles, aunts two children of Mesquite and With Confidence where you see

+Muenster

+this Emblem

+For Better Performance

+Use a Tankful of